Here we offer some tips for converting a fluid-power-driven axis to electrical actuation.

 When considering a switch to electric actuators, first determine the application’s required working force.
 To estimate this force value, the typical approach is to adjust the hydraulic work port or system pressure until the operation can no longer be performed.
 Electric actuator systems rely on current through the servomotor to produce torque to the mechanical system, which drives the screw to turn and generate force.
 This is a huge advantage; force is instantaneous.
 In hydraulic systems, where system rigidity isn’t optimized, the hydraulic actuator must wait for pressure to build until force is achieved.

 Another big advantage of electric systems is that the servo controller automatically regulates current — and so the electric actuator system essentially uses current on demand.
 Any adjustment happens automatically.
 In contrast, a hydraulic power unit must always maintain system pressure for the hydraulic cylinder to actuate, which can significantly degrade their overall system efficiencies.
+When the hydraulic circuit receives insufficient fluid, the pressure decreases, which causes the fluid to vaporize.
+Eventually, when the pressure returns, the cavity collapses that causes a loud knocking sound.
+If you hear these unpleasant noises, it is time to hire Hydraulic Cylinder Repair service, or it can start contaminating the fluid or burning of the seals.
+Hydraulic systems may also need new hydraulic seals and wholesale industrial lubricants to avoid damages.
+Consult with professionals to determine the correct type of lubricants to use and how often you need to apply them.

 When selecting an electric actuator system, it’s essential to consider the motor’s RPM and torque capabilities, coupled with the screw lead in the electric actuator.
 Matching speed and torque from the servomotor with the leadscrew’s mechanical output can be complex. getting the extreme forces that hydraulics can produce is entirely possible with electric technology, but typically, the electric actuator deployed will have a larger body diameter and the electric actuator system will have a velocity maximum that can’t be exceeded.
 The complexity in sizing a system can easily be overcome as actuator and servo component manufacturers provide easy-to-use motion control sizing software packages that factor in all these variables.